Robert-van-Engelen/Forth850/README.md

 ### >DIGIT
 _char -- n_
-convert char digit to numeric digit when within BASE leaves -1 if char is invalid
+convert char digit to numeric digit when within BASE;
+leaves -1 if char is invalid

 ### >NUMBER
 _ud1 c-addr1 u1 -- ud2 c-addr2 u2_
-convert string to number
+convert string to number;
-updates accumulated double ud1 to ud2
+updates accumulated double ud1 to ud2;
 leaves string with the remaining unconvertable chars or empty

     : >NUMBER